WHOequity/HEAT-2.0/README.md

 HEAT was developed to facilitate the assessment of within-country health inequalities across countries.
-Inequalities can be assessed using disaggregated data and summary measures, that are presented in interactive tables and graphs.
+Inequalities can be assessed using disaggregated data and summary measures, that are presented in customized tables and graphs.
-Customized results can be exported and saved in different formats.
+Results can be exported and saved in different formats.

 #### COPYRIGHT